A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Conclusion

 \section{Conclusion}

-In this paper we studied the fractionation problem for chemoradiotherapy.
-In particular, we developed a mathematical framework to study the impact of chemotherapeutic agents on optimal fractionation regimens.
+We developed a mathematical framework to study the impact of chemotherapeutic agents on optimal fractionation regimens.
 We considered an extension of the BED model to incorporate two major mechanisms of action for chemotherapeutic agents, which are additivity and radio-sensitization.
 We then derived closed-form solutions to the fractionation problem for each individual mechanism, and developed a DP algorithm to solve the fractionation problem with combined mechanisms.
-Results suggest that chemotherapeutic agents with additive effect do not change the optimal radiation fractionation regimens; however, radio-sensitizers may change hypo-fractionation regimens to standard ones.
+Results suggest that chemotherapeutic agents with only an additive effect do not change the optimal radiation fractionation regimens; however, radio-sensitizers may change hypo-fractionation regimens to standard ones.
 Moreover, chemotherapeutic agents with both effects may give rise to non-stationary regimens.
-Finally, the choice of the radiation delivery modality can have an impact on the use of chemotherapeutic agents along with radiation treatments.
-The demonstrated results motivate future research to extend this framework to spatio-temporal planning and to account for additional clinical considerations related to tumor repopulation as well as mechanism of action and pharmacokinetics of chemotherapeutic agents.
-Such framework may assist clinicians with hypothesis generation to design and test novel CRT fractionation schemes in clinical trials.
+Lastly, the spatial dose distribution may impact the use of chemotherapeutic agents along with radiation treatments.
+The demonstrated results motivate future research to extend this framework to spatio-temporal planning and to account for additional clinical considerations related to tumor repopulation as well as the mechanism of action and pharmacokinetics of chemotherapeutic agents.
+Such framework may assist clinicians with hypothesis generation to design novel CRT fractionation schemes that can be tested in clinical trials.